 This probably falls into the category ‘Warranty’ but a return policy just doesn’t exist for cheap flashlights that are not made by a real brand.
 Do you have problems and want to send it back?
 Uhm…where, how, who pays?

 When you buy locally, you can just return it to the store, and they will take care of the rest.

 23 – No Customer Service:

-If you ever browsed eBay or Aliexpress for a flashlight you probably have come across some funny 'brands'.
-Like Police, Ultrafire, mind your fire, subwayfire, pantsonfire.
-These are just no real brands!
+If you ever browsed eBay or Aliexpress for a flashlight you probably have come across some funny ‘brands’.
+Like Police, Ultrafire, quickfire, subwayfire, pantsonfire.
+Those are no brands!
 Just some names stamped on a piece of aluminum.

 No money for an ‘expensive flashlight’ above $50?